 Cisco remains firmly committed to maintaining leadership in cloud security.
 Cisco’s Security and Trust organization works with teams throughout our company to build security, trust, and transparency into a framework that supports the design, development, and operation of core infrastructures to meet the highest levels of security in everything we do.

 This organization is also dedicated to providing our customers with the information they need to mitigate and manage cybersecurity risks.

-The Cisco Webex security model (Figure 1) is built on the same security foundation deeply engraved in Cisco’s processes.
+The Webex security model (Figure 1) is built on the same security foundation deeply engraved in Cisco’s processes.